Guidelines for Submission of Manuscripts

 Manuscripts are reviewed anonymously and rated in five categories: 1) awareness of prior research, 2) originality, 3) quality of research, 4) quality of writing, and 5) significance to the field.
 Result of the review process, often including reviewers’ comments, suggested revisions, and editors’ decision, will be made available to authors.

-Authors must observe the rules outlined in the CSL Formatting Guidelines document, and the John Benjamins Submission Guidelines.
+Authors must observe the rules outlined in the CSL English Formatting Guidelines (or the CSL Chinese Formatting Guidelines if the manuscript is in Chinese), and the John Benjamins Submission Guidelines.
 Book review authors must consult the CSL Book Review Formatting Guidelines document.

 All manuscripts must be readable with all the original formatting (Files prepared in MS Word, version 7 and upward, are usually acceptable).
 Articles written in Chinese may be in either traditional or simplified characters.
 It is ultimately the author’s responsibility to present the manuscript in an electronic form that can be accommodated by the software available to the Editor.
 Character form (traditional or simplified) should be consistent unless the subject of the article requires contrasting the two forms.